-During a Vaser Liposuction procedure, fat is removed – creating potential space in the layers between the skin and muscles.
-Oedema (or swelling) occurs after almost every liposuction treatment and it is characterised by excess fluid build-up in these cavities.
-This is a normal reaction by the body’s tissue to the actual trauma of the surgery.
+During Vaser Liposuction after the fat is removed, space is created in the layers between the skin and muscles.
+Oedema (or swelling) occurs after almost every liposuction body contouring treatment, which is characterised by excess fluid build-up in these cavities.
+This is a normal reaction by the body post surgery to the trauma and removal of natural adipose tissue.

-It is essential to control this fluid build-up by wearing post-liposuction garments for at least the first few weeks following the procedure.
-It will also help accelerate the clearance of fluid retention (called oedema).
-A build-up of fluid can form due to the cavities created within targeted fatty tissue cells and the removal of lymphatic vessels.
+A build-up of fluids can also occur as a result of lymphatic vessel damage.
 These vessels are responsible for draining fluids that leak out of capillary blood vessels.
-This yellowish liquid (known as seroma) is not a serious complication and will usually resolve slowly on its own.
-However, depending on the severity, the cosmetic practitioner may wish to remove it by draining the seroma out of the site via a syringe.
+This yellowish liquid (known as seroma) is not serious and will usually resolve slowly on its own.
+Depending on the severity, however, the cosmetic practitioner may wish to remove it by draining the seroma out of the area via a syringe.

 Assist the body’s natural lymphatic system

 The lymphatic system plays a crucial role in the functioning of the body’s immune system and its ability to ward off diseases and heal from injury.
-It helps remove bacteria and waste from the tissue through a network of vessels carrying a fluid known as lymph.
+It helps to remove bacteria and waste from the tissue through a network of vessels carrying a fluid known as lymph.
 Essentially, it is a self-sustaining drainage system.
-It is so important, that a poor lymphatic system has been linked to a host of health conditions from cellulite to cancer.
+In fact, it’s so important that a poorly functioning lymphatic system has been linked to a host of health conditions from cellulite to cancer.

 While the technology of Vaser Liposuction has made the process of removing fat very gentle and non-invasive, inflammatory fluids can still occur from the tiny incision sites.